Skip to content

 • Add GCUniPlugin dependency library

-• Method 1: Add ft-native-[version].aar, ft-sdk-[version].aar, and gc-uniplugin-[last-version].aar from the GCUniPlugin/android/ folder to the project's libs folder, and modify the build.gradle file to add dependencies.
+• Method 1: Add ft-native-[version].aar, ft-sdk-[version].aar, gc-uniplugin-[last-version].aar from the GCUniPlugin/android/ folder to the project's libs folder, and modify the build.gradle file to add dependencies.

 dependencies {